Health Benefits of Cinnamon

 It is important that cinnamon oils not be taken internally because ingestion of these concentrated oils can be fatal.

 The health benefits of cinnamon are varied.
-Adding a sprinkle of cinnamon to your morning oatmeal, drinking a cup of chai, or stirring some into the cookies you are baking are all great ways to add this beneficial spice to your diet.
-Always consult your doctor or health care provider before using cinnamon in the therapeutic doses that the researchers used.
-Being healthy never tasted so sweet!.
+Adding a sprinkle of cinnamon to your morning oatmeal, drinking a cup of chai or stirring some into the cookies you bake are all great ways to add this beneficial spice to your diet.
+Always consult your doctor or health care provider before using cinnamon in therapeutic doses the researchers used.
+Being healthy never tasted so sweet.